p1stream/p1stream/README.md

 ## P1stream

-This is early work on a utility to livestream your desktop and camera sources on a Mac.
-It's compatible with 10.8 (Mountain Lion) and up.
+This is early work on a utility to livestream your desktop and camera sources.
+It currently targets Mac OS X 10.8 (Mountain Lion) and up.

 There's [a Trello board][todo] with a rough to-do list.